mweel1/usa_high_level/USA-Internet/personal-licensing-agency/index.md

 - Press - A person of the press that would be providing press information, and would have to deal with various guidelines including:

   - All information that is provided must be factual from credible sources via the domain system.

+  - Must not be funded by 3rd parties and call it "News" when reporting on them.

   - If you speak of a death, it must be linked to the death certificate stored at human and health services.
 All agencies must provide death certificates to human and health services.